Your guide to making Sicilian-Style Chocolate and Stracciatella Gelato

 After a few cooking classes in Italy and a lot of experimenting, I’m sharing how to make our two favorite recipes and answering some frequently asked questions about gelato!

-Hand holding a cone filled with chocolate gelato.
+A waffle cone cone filled with rich and creamy chocolate gelato.

 When we visited Italy last year, we took several cooking classes in the different cities we visited.
 In one class we learned how to make Sicilian-style gelato.
 And today (almost a year later!)
 I’m sharing all the tips and tricks we learned, along with a slightly adapted recipe from the class.